 - (a) Educators are required to report a breach of one or more of the Standards in the Code of Ethics for Educators as soon as possible but no later than ninety (90) days from the date the educator became aware of an alleged breach unless the law or local procedures require reporting sooner.
 Educators should be aware of legal requirements and local policies and procedures for reporting unethical conduct.
-Complaints filed with the GaPSC must be in writing and must be signed by the complainant (parent, educator, or other LUA/school district employee, etc.). - (b) The Commission notifies local and state officials of all disciplinary actions.
-In addition, suspensions and revocations are reported to national officials, including the NASDTEC Clearinghouse.
+Complaints filed with the GaPSC must be in writing and must be signed by the complainant (parent, educator, or other LUA/school district employee, etc.). - (b) The GaPSC notifies local and state officials of all disciplinary actions.
+In addition, suspensions and revocations are reported to national officials, including the National Association of State Directors of Teacher Education and Certification (NASDTEC) Clearinghouse.